ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 #Documentation for working on the DSAIDE package and developing new Apps

-##To work on package in RStudio:
+##To work on package through RStudio:
 * Load DSAIDE.Rproj in RStudio.
 Edit files as needed.
+* Optionally, use RStudio tie-in with github to sync project to github (the 'git' tab).

 ##Package structure
 * The main R functions, i.e. the menu and the simulation scripts are in the R/ folder
 * The R/ folder also has a few helper/convenience functions
-* The shiny apps are in the inst/shinyapps/ subfolder.
+* The shiny apps are in the inst/shinyapps/ subfolder (which gets copied to /shinyapps in the deployed package).
 Each App has a corresponding www/ subfolder which contains the documentation.
 This folder is automatically generated as described below.
-* the inst/shinyapps/allappdocumentation foulder contains html files for content in shiny apps.
-This will need to be processed, see below.
+* the inst/shinyapps/allappdocumentation folder contains html files for the documentation content of all shiny apps.
+These HTML files are created from an R markdown file and will need to be further processed.
+See information below.
 * \inst\docsfordevelopers contains information for someone wanting to add new apps to the package
 * \inst\simulatorfunctions contains the R code for all simulator functions for easy access and editing by users
 * folder \vignettes contains the vignette - this is copied to \inst\doc at some point, don't edit it there